xgbuils/iterum/doc/API_transform_methods.md

 # Transform methods
 Methods that return instance of Iterum and are able to be chained with other Iterum methods.
+The methods do not compute any value that wrapped generator potentially can provide.
+Instead, new Iterum instances are created with a new wrapped generator.

 ## .concat (generator)